OpenBAS-Platform/docs/docs/usage/payloads/payloads.md

 - **Port** (`$3`)
 - **Service** (`$4`)

-The finding generate will be :
+The finding generated would be:

 ![Output Parser](assets/finding-port-scan.png)